-For an unusual and thrilling way to explore the Chobe River, hop on the Zambezi Queen, an elegant cruising experience on the brink of Namibia’s Caprivi Strip and Botswana’s Chobe National Park.
-The Chobe River is uniquely situated only a few kilometers from the meeting threshold of 4 African countries, namely Botswana, Namibia, Zambia and Zimbabwe.
+For a different way to explore the Chobe River, stay on the Zambezi Queen, an elegant cruising experience on the edge of Namibia’s Caprivi Strip and Botswana’s Chobe National Park.
+The Chobe River is uniquely situated only a few kilometers from the meeting threshold of 4 African countries, namely Botswana, Namibia, Zambia, and Zimbabwe.

 The river runs through the world famous Chobe National Park, seething with wildlife.
-Approximately 120 000 elephants and over 400 species of birds make this an exceptional wildlife safari experience.
-Elephant, lion, leopard, massive herds of buffalo, waterbuck, roan, eland, sable and giraffe can be seen on the banks of the Chobe.
+Approximately 120000 elephants and over 400 species of birds make this an exceptional wildlife safari experience.
+Elephant, lion, leopard, massive herds of buffalo, waterbuck, roan, eland, sable and giraffe visit on the banks of the Chobe.
 Hippo and crocodile share the waters with you on safari.

 Why choose Zambezi Queen:

 - Excellent game viewing from the boat

 - Has smaller specialized boats for up-close encounters with animals

 - Eco- friendly boat

 Of the 14 cabins, there are 4 Master Suites, with extra space.
 The Zambezi Queen naturally has power restrictions.
 Thus there is no air conditioning.
 However, the cabins are cleverly designed with fans and shutters to guarantee that both cabins and suites remain cool throughout the year.